“Swimming with the manatees” is a bucket list adventure that I will treasure forever.

-Even if you are full, it’s worth sharing and enjoying a few bites of their chocolate dessert that starts with a small flame that has ice cream and delicious topping crumbles.
+Even if you are full, it’s worth sharing and enjoying a few bites of their chocolate dessert.
+This dessert starts with a small flame that has ice cream and delicious topping crumbles.
 Seriously, get it!

 On a beautiful day, you can’t beat the relaxing atmosphere at the Plantation Tiki Bar.

 Boating Perks at Crystal River without the Work

 My dad had a boat when I was growing up and my observation was that they were a lot of fun but they were also a lot of work!

 The best situation is to be friends with someone who has a boat.
 The next best thing is to be a Freedom Boat Club member.

 Freedom Boat Club Members get to experience the perks of using a boat without the hassle of transporting it and keeping up on the maintenance and storage.

 Plantation on Crystal River is one of the locations for Freedom Boat Club and my friend Misty is a member.

 We were able to walk a few steps from our room to board the pontoon boat and enjoy our time on the water both days which included a few manatee sightings.